 Family Educational Rights and Privacy Act (FERPA)

-Enrolled students have the ability to authorize another person, such as a parent or guardian, to view and/or pay their bursar account by creating Authorized Payer access in QuikPAY (our e-billing/e-payment system).
-Such authorization also serves as a privacy release to allow the bursar staff to discuss details of the statement with the Authorized Payer by telephone, email, or in person.
+Enrolled students have the ability to authorize another person, such as a parent or guardian, to view and/or pay their bursar account by creating 3rd Party User access in OneStart.
+Such authorization also serves as a privacy release to allow the bursar staff to discuss details of the statement with the 3rd Party User by telephone, email, or in person.